VishwasShashidhar/geo-node/README.md

 # Installation
 `npm install geo-node`

+# Release Notes

+## 2.0.0
+- Support for getting country details
+- Support for getting region details

+## 2.1.0
+- Support for like search

+# Like Search

+With version 2.1.0, we support likewise search.
+There are a lot of cases where in there are spelling issues.
+So, we use the beautiful [string-similarity](https://www.npmjs.com/package/string-similarity) npm package to get the best match and find that in our data.

+For example, if the region name is "Andhra Pradesh" and we've passed in "Andra Pradesh", we get the appropriate result.

+This is supported both for country and region.

+Note: Currently, the best match is only considered if the match rating is greater than 0.5

 # API Details
 Currently, the API supports getting countries (251 of them) and regions (only India at this point, will add more data in the future)